openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow.
 See (#issuance_initiation_endpoint).
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing.
 See (##credential-issuer-metadata)

-Both the Credential and the Batch Credential endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
+Both the Credential and the Batch Credential Endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
 Both requests therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.

 ## OAuth 2.0